GSA/digitalgov.gov/content/posts/2013-05-06-cracking-the-mobile-contracting-nut.md

 url: /2013/05/06/cracking-the-mobile-contracting-nut/
 date: 2013-05-06 3:05:48 -0400
 title: Cracking the Mobile Contracting Nut
-summary: 'Mobile is a fast moving technology leaving many agencies feeling behind the contracting eight-ball. &nbsp;Between finding those rockstar mobile developers, figuring out what to ask for in a statement of work (SOW), the time it takes getting a contract to get those expert resources, agencies are challenged in making anytime,'
+summary: 'Mobile is a fast moving technology leaving many agencies feeling behind the contracting eight-ball.
+Between finding those rockstar mobile developers, figuring out what to ask for in a statement of work (SOW), the time it takes getting a contract to get those expert resources, agencies are challenged in making anytime,'
 authors:
   - jparcell
 categories: